rpede/SecureSoftwareDevelopment/assignments/oidc_setup.md

 Client Type: OpenID Connect

-Client ID: type an id for your client
+Client ID: type an ID for your client

 **Capability Config**